Customer Rate Cards

 Use this to duplicate rates between customers with similar pricing structures.

-Important: Ensure the new customer rate card has the same Zone Listing configured before copying rates.
+Important: Confirm the new customer rate card has the same Zone Listing configured before copying rates.
 Mismatched zone listings will cause pricing errors.

 4. Select the source rate card from the dropdown